What is Email Delivery?

 How does email delivery work?

 Most emails are sent using SMTP.
 This protocol can both send and receive emails, but it often defers to IMAP or POP3 for queuing incoming messages.
-Systems like Gmail, Microsoft Outlook, and Apple Mail have their own mail transfer protocols when using their own servers.
+Systems like Gmail, Microsoft Outlook, and Apple Mail have their mail transfer protocols when using their own servers.

 The basic components involved in email delivery are: